paulstevensza/bootstrap/README.md

 Bootstraps a fresh macOS install to turn my laptop into something useful.
 I like to refresh my macOS install frequently, and get tired of repeating the process of installing it and then adding in the applications that I find most useful.
-It's also a nice staging point for a new Mac, although the one I have will likely be my last as I look to move my workflow to a Dell XPS13 with Ubuntu on it.
-There will likely be a `bootstrap-linux` sometime soon.
+It's also a nice staging point for a new Mac.

+I think I'll likely be shifting to harder hitting hardware than Apple offer, so a `bootstrap-linux` will soon be in the works.

 ### Attribution